richcreations/Ghettotator/README.md

 ## Instructions
 ### Configure, compile, and upload firmware:
-*A basic level of understanding on how to comment/edit config files, install and use VSCode, and install and use PlatformIO is assumed in this text.*
+*A basic understanding of how to install and use VSCode with PlatformIO is assumed in this text.*

-Download and decompress the Wire Wiggler repository in your project folder, and open the project in VScode.
+Download and decompress the Wire Wiggler repository in your project folder, and open the project in PlatformIO.
 Edit the `config.h` file to suit your hardware (comment/uncomment and edit any relevant lines).
-Also edit uncomment the section that matches your microcontroller in `platformio.ini`.
-Finally select the pio build option that matches your board, and compile+upload to your board.
+Uncomment the section that matches your microcontroller in `platformio.ini`.
+Finally, in the PIO tree select the upload option that matches your board to compile and upload Wire Wiggler firmware to your board.
 If completed succesfully, your board is now ready for use.

 ### Install Hamlib and Gpredict Software:
 Hamlib contains the `rotctld` driver that is used for communication between the rotator control software of your choice (ie Gpredict) and your board's usb or serial port.
 Details on downloading, installing, and extensively operating GPredict or other control software are beyond the scope of this project.
 However the process is typically fairly easy to follow.

 ### Create a launch script for rotctld:
 Plug your hardware into your computer, and find the port used by your board using device manager in Windows, or `dmesg | grep tty` in a Linux terminal.
-This port might be for example `COM3` in windows, or `/dev/ttyUSB3` in Linux.
-Use this info to make a shell script to launch rotctld using appropriate port (`/dev/ttyUSB0` in this example) in your favorite text editor (ie Notepad++):
+This port may be for example `COM3` in windows, or `/dev/ttyUSB3` in Linux.
+Use your favorite text editor to make a shell script with the following line to launch rotctld, replacing the port name with the one your found earlier:

 ```
 rotctld -m 202 -r /dev/ttyUSB0 -s 9600 -T 127.0.0.1 -t 4533 -C timeout=500 -C retry=0 -vvvvvvvv